thejellyfish/geohash/README.md

 For convenience in some of my codes, allow differents format of location to encode/decode GeoHash

-- GeoJson of type 'Point'
+- GeoJson of type 'Point' also used by MongoDB https://docs.mongodb.com/manual/reference/geojson/#point
 - GeoPoint from elasticsearch https://www.elastic.co/guide/en/elasticsearch/reference/7.6/geo-point.html
 - { longitude, latitude} object from some react native location packages